Provincial deputation (Spain): Electoral process

 The number of deputies per province depends on population and is given as follows:

-The only exception to this are the chartered deputations of the three Basque provinces, where the deputies are elected directly by the people via proportional representation.

-The president is elected in the inaugural session of the Council from amongst their number.
+The only exception to this is the chartered councils of the three Basque provinces, where the deputies are elected directly by the people via proportional representation.
+The president is elected in the inaugural session of the council from amongst their number.
 The president selects the vice presidents and the executive committee.

 Criticism

-According to one academic, Provincial Councils have been, since their creation, the most controversial of Spain's public institutions.
+According to one academic, provincial councils have been, since their creation, the most controversial of Spain's public institutions.
 According to this criticism, they were neither conceived to serve the interests of the public nor for promoting provincial development.
 Their only concrete function in law is to support smaller municipalities.
 Purportedly they only serve the interests of political parties, by distributing paid positions to party members or their associates.
 This is because, indirectly elected, the deputies and office holders are in practice decided by the top officials in the larger political parties, the author says.
 Spain has declared itself not bound to the full extent by the requirement for direct elections of all local authorities.

+Another academic says provinces are the realm of clientelism and "parking" of politicians that is scarcely justifiable.

-A senior bureaucrat has claimed that Provincial Councils are a superfluous and unnecessary layer of government.
+A senior bureaucrat has claimed that provincial councils are a superfluous and unnecessary layer of government.

-A European report criticises the overlap in responsibilities between various government levels.
+A 2013 European report criticised the overlap in responsibilities between various government levels.

-A number of political parties have recently called for the abolition of Provincial Councils.
+In 2018 a number of political parties called for the abolition of provincial councils.